top of page

 POSTURE

 Proper posture is critical.
-If you sit in a physically half-engaged way, your mind will be half-engaged.
+If you sit in a physically half-engaged way, your mind will also be half-engaged.
+Good posture is also important for minimizing discomfort and allowing for deeper inquiry.

-Whatever posture you assume (please look closely at six examples below), the back should be naturally upright.
+Whatever posture you assume (please look closely at the six examples below), the back should be naturally upright.
 The lower back should be gently curved in.
 Experiment with this, whether on a cushion or in a chair, until it feels effortless to sit up straight.

 postureguidelines.jpg